Rebecca Loyche gets an insider view on what it takes to be a (female) Brewmeister in Berlin…

 VM: In my class there were 5 women in a class of 39.
 I think this will only increase as women move away from their past positions in administration and chemists and into the more hands on roles in brewing plants and labs.
 More and more students from the beer industry are enrolling in the program and more and more of them are women.
 It is a male dominated field, still especially in the larger commercial breweries, but I’m more interested in the smaller, crafted brewing; it’s more creative and experimental.
 In fact, right before I left the airlines, I worked on an all-women crew, from pilots to flight attendants.
 It was amazingly efficient.

 VM: Yes, I’m making small batches at home, because I need to learn, and I also like to have my own good quality beer to drink.
-What I really want to brew is a Chili beer, made from special chili peppers from Brazil.
+What I really want to brew is a chilli beer, made from special chilli peppers from Brazil.
 I asked the master brewer at the pilot plant if he would help me work out a recipe, and he refused on the grounds of it being a sacrilege of beer.
 So, I have to make the beer myself and prove to him that it’s a worthy brew and maybe then he’ll consider brewing it on a larger scale.

 I would like to spread the word of home brewing.
 I have a dream of making small batches of beer and packing it up in a van and driving around the countryside of Brazil.
 I would stop, set up a projector and show movies and introduce people to well crafted and tasty beer.
 It would be nice to bring people together in this way, to bring the artistry of beer making back home to Brazil.